CCTV System Installation

 DVR (Digital Video Recorder)

 The very heart of the CCTV system, the DVR takes all of the camera inputs and puts them onto the viewing screen and also stores the images and footage for later viewing.
-Late models support remote access over the internet which means you can access your CCTV from anywhere in the world.
+Late models support remote access over the internet which means you can access your CCTV system from anywhere in the world.

 If you would like more information on CCTV installation, why not get in touch with our team to discuss your requirements – Call us on 0800 211 8310 today.